GanaramInukshuk/CSE405-2019/README.md

 ### WorkforceManager
 STATUS: Implemented
  - Provides employment capacity for the city's workforce.
 Workforce is 70% of the total young adult and adult populations.
- - Each worker provides a moderate
+ - Each worker provides a moderate amount of revenue.
  - Workforce is updated every in-game week.

 ### EducationManager